freedomofpress/gotham-grabber/README.md

 An outer Python script, `gotham-grabber.py`, takes an author page URL as an argument, creates a directory in the `out` subfolder where it runs, and saves a list of article URLs.
 It then invokes `grabber.js`, a node script that drives a headless Chrome instance to capture and format articles as PDFs.

+`grabber.js` can be invoked independently.
+It requires an argument with the flag `--url` and accepts an argument with the flag `--outdir`.

 Each script requires installation.
 To install, clone this repo and run:

 ```bash